-1.15.4 Why a commonplace book?
+7.4 Why a commonplace book?

 The commonplace book integrates the role of ePortfolio into the daily and weekly coursework of WRIT 100/101 as well as providing an opportunity for students to identify and articulate connections among ePortfolio artifacts.
 Like the standard WRIT 100/101 ePortfolio, this project incorporates unit reflections on major projects, but the commonplace book expands the scope of the ePortfolio to include daily quickwrites and weekly classical rhetorical exercises.
 In this way, the project becomes an ongoing "writer's gym" or "writer's workbook" that students access every class period.
 In daily quickwrites, students respond for 1-2 minutes to a creative or reflective prompt.
-In weekly progymnasmata, students complete sequenced exercises focusing on specific rhetorical strategies.
-In the final two weeks of the semester, students create categories that articulate their learning and tag each entry in the commonplace book with one or more of those categories, using the tags to identify connections among the diverse artifacts.
+In weekly progymnasmata, students create categories that articulate their learning and tag each entry in the commonplace book with one or more of those categories, using the tags to identify connections among the diverse artifacts.

-1.15.5 Commonplace Books and Blogging
+7.5 Commonplace Books and Blogging